microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 For custom actions (READ: settings model `ShortcutAction`s, like `newTab`), we'll hang on to the JSON.
 When the trigger is hit by the control, it'll raise an event.
-The app will recieve the event, match it up to the trigger, and call `Model.Trigger.Parse(String[] matches) -> ActionAndArgs`.
+The app will receive the event, match it up to the trigger, and call `Model.Trigger.Parse(String[] matches) -> ActionAndArgs`.
 That will do the string replace in the JSON itself (similar to how we do iterable `Command` expansion).
 We'll then just take the _whole json_, and try to parse it literally